 Jazz June.
 We

 The parallel structures in this short poem give it a little waltz and jingle feel.
-Each parallel sentence follows a basic pattern, starting with pronouns and ending with nouns and adverbs, except the first line that is ending with an adjective.
+Each parallel sentence follows a basic pattern, starting with pronouns and ending with nouns and adverbs, except the first line, which ends with an adjective.

 Function of Parallel Structure

-Parallel structure creates fluency in writing and enhances readability, as it uses patterns of words in a way that readers could easily follow and relate them to each other.
+Parallel structure creates fluency in writing and enhances readability, as it uses patterns of words in a way that readers can easily follow, and relate them to each other.
 It makes language appear refined, especially in writing and advertising.
-It also lends consistency to professional writing, as it lends rhythm and balance that leads the readers to the exact idea without any misguidance.
+It also lends consistency to professional writing, as it provides rhythm and balance that lead the readers to the exact idea, without any misguidance.
 In addition, parallel structures synchronize, repeat and emphasize the words and thoughts of the writers.